 7. They talk badly of others.

 Narcissists have a way of pulling others down to feel better about themselves.
-They talk badly of others they will bring others down, they will gossip about others they will always be asking people for favours, yet when people don’t do favours for them, they will go talking badly about how the last person has neglected them because the person said no to them and the narcissist cannot accept the word no, the narcissist goes all out to ruin that person reputation.
+They talk badly of others.
+They will bring others down.
+They will gossip about others, they will always be asking people for favours, yet when people don’t do favours for them, they will go talking badly about how that last person has neglected them because the person said no to them and the narcissist cannot accept the word no, the narcissist goes all out to ruin that person’s reputation.

 When it comes to dealing with people, watch for patterns of behaviour.
 We are not here to change anyone other than ourselves.
 We are not here to change ourselves to suit other people.
 With good intentions, there’s no wrong way or right way to live your life.
 It’s okay to cut people out of your life.
 Yes, it sucks.
-Yes, it goes against everything on who you are as a person you like to be compassionate, however, when you discover that people are only there for you when they want something from you, these are not the kinds of people you need within your life, and by showing them compassion, you’re not actually helping that person because all their learning is that they can get away with their behaviour.
+Yes, it goes against everything about who you are as a person.
+You like to be compassionate.
+However, when you discover that people are only there for you when they want something from you, these are not the kinds of people you need in your life, and by showing them compassion, you’re not actually helping that person because all their learning is that they can get away with their behaviour.
 By walking away from them, it’ll still not teach them.
 Narcissists often take this as criticism as they believe all others are the problem.
 However, it’ll help you gain clarity of the situation you were once in, lose the negativity and start to reclaim your life and happiness.